wanderlust-create/open-civic-data-blockchain-builder/README.md

 ## Getting Started

+### ⚙️ Configuration Notes

+* To enable PDF uploads, set the `UPLOAD_PDFS = True` toggle in your configuration or state module.
+* For automated environments, set `SKIP_DELETE_PROMPT = True` to disable prompts when clearing output directories.

 1. Ensure you have **Python 3.9+**
 2. Clone the repo
 3. Add your scraped `.json` files to `sample_scraped_data/{state}/`